jakt/JANetworking/README.md

     let authorId: String
 }
 ```
-Extend this struct model to add an init method so that the default init wont be overridden
+Extend this struct model to add an init method so that the default init wont be overridden:
 ```
 extension Post {
     init?(dictionary: [String: Any?]){